Tesla begins taking orders for new solar roof

 Tesla opened up its online store and began taking $1,000 (€919) deposits for two of four options unveiled in October: a smooth black glass and textured-glass roof tiles.
 From most viewing angles, the slick shingles look like standard roof materials, but they allow light to pass through from above onto a solar cell embedded beneath the tempered surface.
 The first installations will begin in the US in June, though orders are being accepted from countries around the world for 2018.

 The cost of Tesla’s solar roof is critical for determining whether it will be a niche product for the wealthy or the key to unlocking a residential solar market that has been slowing in the US.
 The pricing unveiled was less than many analysts were expecting, including at Bloomberg New Energy Finance and Consumer Reports.
-When taking into account the energy savings and lifetime cost of ownership (Tesla guarantees it will outlast your home) it’s an affordable option in many areas of the country.
+When taking into account the energy savings and lifetime cost of ownership (Tesla guarantees it will outlast your home) it’s an affordable option in many areas.

 “The pricing is better than I expected, better than everyone expected,” said Hugh Bromley, a solar analyst at Bloomberg New Energy Finance who had been sceptical about the potential market impact of the new product.
 Tesla’s all-in cost for active solar tiles is about $42 per square foot, “significantly below” BNEF’s prior estimate of $68 per square foot, Bromley said.
 Inactive tiles will cost $11 per square foot, and Tesla says to expect an overall average of roughly $22 per square foot.